 This is also true for many other countries in Europe, so it’s a great thing to know in general.

 Many sites in Spain offer free admission on weekends, on a certain day of the week, or every day on specific hours.

 For example, a ticket to Madrid’s Prado Museum (one of the greatest art museums in Europe) will cost you at least 15 Euros.
-But from Monday to Saturday at 6 p.m. – 8 p.m. and on Sundays and holidays at 5 p.m. – 7 p.m. you can visit the museum for free.
+But from Monday to Saturday from 6 p.m. – 8 p.m. and on Sundays and holidays from 5 p.m. – 7 p.m. you can visit the museum for free.
 Although you can save a lot of money, take into consideration that these times can be more crowded than usual.